XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 For this tutorial entering a `Webhook URL` is not required.

-#### After creating your new XUMM API application, you'll be taken to a page showing your `App ID` and `App Secret`.
+#### After creating your new XUMM API application, you'll be taken to a page showing your `API Key` and `API Secret`.

 Example credentials (where to look for):
 [New App credentials](https://dev-to-uploads.s3.amazonaws.com/i/0ypo6flou5t29b09996t.png)

 ### ❗ _**Keep these credentials safe!**_

-You can always find your App ID in the XUMM Developer Console, but your **App Secret** will be displayed **only once**.
-You can always re generate it, but doing so will require updating the App Secret in your applications.
+You can always find your **API Key** in the XUMM Developer Console, but your **API Secret** will be displayed **only once**.
+You can always re generate it, but doing so will require updating the API Secret in your applications.

 ### ❗ _**Never share/publish your app credentials!**_

-Your **App Secret** is for backend use only.
+Your **API Secret** is for backend use only.
 Never use these credentials in a frontend, client side project.
-When you think your **App Secret** is compromised, please re generate your secret in the XUMM Developer Console.
+When you think your **API Secret** is compromised, please re generate your secret in the XUMM Developer Console.

 Congratulations, you have registered your first (?)
 XUMM App.
 Let's get started!